 Weekly testing is required!
-If at anytime it does not perform as described, verify power is connected correctly and that the battery doesn't need replacing.
+If at anytime it does not perform as described, verify that the battery doesn't need replacing.
 Clean dust and other buildup off the unit.
 If it still doesn't operate properly call the Consumer Hotline at 1 (800) 880 6788.